On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis: Lie symmetries

 \section{Lie symmetries}

+We now compute Lie symmetries for the isentropic case when the external heating rate vanishes, i.e., $J=0$.
+The reason for considering this case specifically is twofold.
+Firstly, physically speaking the value $J$ constitutes the driver of the primitive equations, which includes various processes such as short- and long-wave radiation, friction, boundary layer effects and other, see e.g.~\cite{chri91Ay}, which normally have to be parameterized.
+As such, no convenient closed-form expression exists for this term.
+Secondly, and related to the first point, as $J$ has to be parameterized, within the framework of invariant parameterization put forth in~\cite{bihl12Dy, bihl11Fy, popo10Cy} it is convenient to consider the unparameterized model corresponding to $J=0$ and to compute all relevant group-theoretical objects, such as symmetries and conservation laws, for this case first, which then allows one to find suitable expressions for $J\ne0$, which would preserve some of these objects in the parameterized case.

-We now compute Lie symmetries for the adiabatic case when~$J=0$ using the infinitesimal invariance criterion~\cite{olve86Ay}.
-We look for infinitesimal generators of one-parameter local symmetry groups of the primitive equations~\eqref{eq:PrimitiveEquations}, which constitute a Lie algebra~$\mathfrak g_f$ called the maximal Lie invariance algebra of these equations.
+We proceed with the computation of Lie symmetries for the case $J=0$ using the infinitesimal invariance criterion \cite{olve86Ay,ovsi82a}.
+We look for the infinitesimal generators of one-parameter local symmetry groups of the primitive equations~\eqref{eq:PrimitiveEquations}, which constitute a Lie algebra~$\mathfrak g_f$ called the maximal Lie invariance algebra of these equations.
 The subscript~$f$ indicates that in fact the algebra~$\mathfrak g_f$ depends on the the Coriolis parameter~$f$.
+It also depends on $(R,c_p)$ but this dependence is not significant for the further consideration.
 Each of the infinitesimal generators is a vector field of the form

 whose coefficients satisfy the system of determining equations implied by the infinitesimal invariance criterion.
 We have computed the algebra~$\mathfrak g_f$ using the Maple package \texttt{DESOLV}~\cite{butc03Ay,carm00Ay,vu07Ay}.
-Splitting the general expression for $Q$ with respect to parameters gives the following basis elements of $\mathfrak g_f$:
+Splitting the general expression for $Q$ with respect to algebra's parameters gives the following vector fields spanning the algebra~$\mathfrak g_f$: